svn2github/oobash/oobash/docs/ReadMe.txt

 The tool will return the path and name of the created class file.

 Next time you source the oobash.source, this file gets sourced too.
-But if you want to use it at once after the creation you certainly can source the file manually.
+But if you want to use it at once after the creation, you certainly can source the file manually.

 Example:
 Class.generator Person name age city